Atlanta Hawks 2024-25 NBA Championship Betting Odds

-The Atlanta Hawks are a play-in team for the 2024 NBA Playoffs.
-And that is likely all they will ever be.
-Trae Young carried the Hawks to the postseason.
+So far, for the Atlanta Hawks, fans, and gamblers, the 2024-25 season is more of the same.
+Last year, The Atlanta Hawks were a play-in team.
+Superstar marquee man Trae Young carried the Hawks to the postseason.
 But Young carries too much of the Hawks’ burden.
-Atlanta is a flawed and incomplete team.
+Atlanta remains a flawed and incomplete team.
 Quin Snyder arrived as head coach at the end of last season with impeccable credentials.
-Snyder led the Utah Jazz into perennial contention during his time there.
-However, Synder has failed to crack the code after his first full season on the job.
-Atlanta is a tough sell to NBA Playoff bettors.
+Previously, Snyder led the Utah Jazz into perennial contention during his time there.
+However, Synder is yet to crack the code.
+Atlanta is a tough sell to NBA future market bettors.

 Atlanta Hawks NBA Betting Lines

-The Atlanta Hawks are 36-46 straight up, 29-53 against the spread, and 46-36 over/under the total.
-Late on, Atlanta has covered one out of their last seven games.
-While the Hawks have gone over the total in four of its previous five matchups.
-Atlanta is 10th in the Eastern Conference playoff standings.
-Atlanta is 28 games behind the Boston Celtics in the Eastern Conference playoff race.
+As the All-Star break approaches, the Atlanta Hawks are 23-27 straight up, 22-28 against the spread, and 29-19-2 over/under the total.
+Atlanta is 9th in the Eastern Conference playoff standings.
+Atlanta is 18 games behind the Cleveland Cavaliers in the Eastern Conference playoff race.
+Atlanta is in a play-in position.

-PG Trae Young leads the Hawks with 26.0 points and 10.8 assists per game.
+Last year, PG Trae Young led the Hawks with 25.7 points and 10.8 assists per game.
 Young is a 3-time NBA All-Star.
 He has averaged 25 points per game or higher every season since 2019-20.
-Last year in the playoffs, Young averaged 29.2 points and 10.2 assists per game.
+So far this season, Young is averaging 23.0 points and 11.5 assists per game.
+He failed to make the 2025 NBA All-Star team.

 Head coach Quin Snyder brings instead credibility to the Hawks.
 Snyder became one of the most respected head coaches in the NBA from his time with the Utah Jazz, where he served from 2014-15 through 2021-22.
-Snyder made the NBA playoffs in his final six seasons but lacked enough talent to contend with teams such as the Los Angeles Lakers, who always seemed to have just a bit more.
-Snyder’s biggest challenge in Atlanta is convincing an offense-oriented team to clamp down defensively.
-So far, he has not made the sale.
-Snyder has a career regular season record of 418-320.
-He is 23-34 in the playoffs.
+Snyder made the NBA playoffs in his final six seasons but lacked enough talent to contend with teams such as the Los Angeles Lakers.
+At the start of the season Snyder had a career record of 418-321 for a .566 win percentage.

 Season-by-Season Record (Last 6)